pforret/blog.splashing/_topic/hardware/laptop.md

 ---
 # laptop

-A laptop, laptop computer, or notebook computer is a small, portable personal computer  with a screen and alphanumeric keyboard.
-Laptops typically have a clam shell form factor with the screen mounted on the inside of the upper lid and the keyboard on the inside of the lower lid, although 2-in-1 PCs with a detachable keyboard are often marketed as laptops or as having a laptop mode.
+A laptop computer or notebook computer, also laptop or notebook for short, is a small, portable  personal computer .
+Laptops typically have a clamshell form factor with a flat panel screen  on the inside of the upper  lid, and an alphanumeric keyboard  on the inside of the lower lid, although 2-in-1 PCs with a  detachable keyboard are often marketed as laptops or as having a laptop mode.
+The internal hardwares are fitted inside the lower lid enclosure under the keyboard, and it's not  uncommon for laptops to have a pointing device such as a trackpad or trackpoint.
+Many modern laptops also have a built-in webcam and even a touch screen display.
-Laptops are folded shut for transportation, and thus are suitable for mobile use.
-Its name comes from lap, as it was deemed practical to be placed on a person's lap when being used.
-Today, laptops are used in a variety of settings, such as at work, in education, for playing games, web browsing, for personal multimedia, and for general home computer use.

 ## Unsplash photos